Are you over 60? Could TSB equity release be ideal for your needs in 2024?

 TSB offers an affordable and flexible way to unlock the equity in your home with a lifetime mortgage.
 This type of mortgage is designed for people over the age of 60, who are looking to supplement their income and make use of their existing assets.
 With this product, you can borrow up to 50% of your home’s value and receive a tax-free lump sum or regular payments.

-There are no monthly payments required if you are not able to make any repayments.
-The lifetime mortgage also comes with benefits such as an additional 10% death benefit protection included in all loan agreements, which means that if something happened to you, your family would still receive some money from the loan.
-Overall, a TSB lifetime mortgage is an ideal way for those over 60 to support their lifestyle without having to move out of their homes.
+No monthly payments are required if you cannot make any repayments.
+The lifetime mortgage also comes with benefits such as an additional 10% death benefit protection in all loan agreements, which means that if something happened to you, your family would still receive some money from the loan.
+Overall, a TSB lifetime mortgage is ideal for those over 60 to support their lifestyle without moving out of their homes.
 It allows them to generate income from their property without selling it or taking out large loans from banks or other lenders.

 TSB mortgages for over 70s